cwendorf/Sourcebook/SPSS/data-analysis/posthocs.md

 ### Selecting the Analysis

-1. First, enter the data.
-This is done in the same manner as entering two sample data (described elsewhere) but with additional groups.
+1. First, enter multiple group data (described elsewhere).

 2. After the data are entered, select the "Analyze → Compare Means → One-Way ANOVA" option from the main menu.